 Here is some advice for using a plumber’s putty to make it easier to use and remove.

-• Sometimes, what you need is caulk adhesive strength for the fixtures.
-If this is the case, a plumber’s putty may not be your best bet, and you may prefer silicone or another adhesive; we recommend a good quality putty knife for application.
+- Sometimes, you need strong caulk adhesive for the fixtures.
+In this case, a plumber’s putty may not be your best bet, and you may prefer silicone or another adhesive; we recommend a good-quality putty knife for application.

-• Plumber’s putty should feel soft and be easy to roll between your fingers.
-If it is flaky or complex, then the putty is dried out.
-It would help if you did not use it – get a new bottle instead.
+- Plumber’s putty should feel soft and be easy to roll between your fingers.
+If it is flaky or complex, it is dried out.
+It would help if you did not use it—get a new bottle instead.

-• Clean the surface thoroughly before you start to apply the putty.
-This will aid in it sticking firmer to the surface.
+- Clean the surface thoroughly before you start applying the putty.
+This will help it stick firmer to the surface.
 Otherwise, dirt and other particles can create tiny holes in the putty, leading to leakage.

-Now that you know how easy removing a plumber’s putty is, perhaps you will use this waterproof seal more often.
-It should work like a charm by simply chipping away at it and then using heat if necessary.
+Now that you know how easy it is to remove a plumber’s putty, perhaps you will use this waterproof seal more often.
+Simply chipping away at it and then using heat, if necessary, should work like a charm.
 Try it for yourself and see what you think.